WordPress/wp20-book/Content/BB-Chapter-12-WordPress-Matures.md

 ![](https://i0.wp.com/themes.svn.wordpress.org/twentytwenty/2.2/screenshot.png?w=1144&strip=all)

 ### The importance of PHP updates
-WordPress has the democratization of publishing as a central goal: making it easier for more people to share their content online, regardless of their levels of technical skill and knowledge.
+WordPress has the democratization of publishing as a central goal: making it easier for more people to share their content online, regardless of their technical skill and knowledge levels.
 Many happy WordPress users could manage their websites with no knowledge even of HTML or CSS, let alone PHP.

 PHP is an open source server-side scripting language that has been used for web development since 1993.
 Like most computer languages, it gets updated regularly.
 In the case of PHP, the planned life span is two years from its first stable release.
 Using old PHP versions is possible, but it has consequences for speed and security.

-However, WordPress powers nearly half of websites around the world.
-While the WordPress community has a strong streak of independence, allowing WordPress sites to run on outdated, insecure technology would have far-reaching consequences for the internet as a whole.
+However, WordPress powers nearly half of the websites around the world.
+While the WordPress community has a strong streak of independence, allowing WordPress sites to run on outdated, insecure technology would have far-reaching consequences for the internet.

-By 2019, the PHP 5 family was already two years past its end of life date.
+By 2019, the PHP 5 family was already two years past its end-of-life.
 Updates had become essential.
 While it would have been possible to continue to run websites on outdated versions of PHP — and [statistics](https://w3techs.com/technologies/details/pl-php) show that many still do — the tightening up process focused on getting site owners and hosting companies to make those PHP updates.

 ### The Site Health Project
-The Site Health screen in the WordPress admin area gives users information on the version of PHP their site was running and what needs to be updated, and some other recommendations regarding performance and security.
+The Site Health screen in the WordPress admin area gives users information on the version of PHP their site was running, what needs to be updated, and some other recommendations regarding performance and security.

 Users of WordPress with lower levels of tech savvy often remain unaware of the changes.
 PHP updates can be done automatically through many hosting companies, but not without risks.
-In fact, a lot of site owners found that their websites broke when they updated their PHP version.
+In fact, many site owners found that their websites broke when they updated their PHP version.
 Sadly, plain white screens and unrecoverable websites were not an uncommon occurrence at that time.

-A widget encouraging users to update had been shown in the dashboards of websites and sites that were kept up to date could benefit from the White Screen of Death Protection feature introduced in 5.1.
-Unfortunately, the most vulnerable websites were often the same sites that were not kept up to date, and whose users didn’t visit the admin area often enough to see the informative widget.
+A widget encouraging users to update had been shown in the dashboards of websites, and sites that were kept up to date could benefit from the White Screen of Death Protection feature introduced in 5.1.
+Unfortunately, the most vulnerable websites were often the same sites that were not kept up to date and whose users didn’t visit the admin area often enough to see the informative widget.

 Often, the source of the problem was the website’s theme or key plugins.
 Compatibility problems meant that the themes or plugins could not be used until and unless they were updated to be compatible with the new versions of PHP.
 While this could be a simple matter for a personal blog — just change the theme and replace the plugins! — it could be a big, costly problem for businesses and organizations relying on their websites.
 Often, trying to fix the site without downtime or major design changes was the goal, and the Site Health screen was an important tool.

 The Site Health Project gave users tips like “Your PHP version should be updated” and “One or more recommended modules are missing.”
-Unfortunately, many site owners simply had no idea what these instructions meant, or how they could fix these problems.
+Unfortunately, many site owners simply had no idea what these instructions meant or how they could fix these problems.

 While there are explanations on the site health screen, they often are couched in terms that many site owners do not understand.
 For example, here is the explanation for “Not all recommended security headers are installed” from one website: